Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Introduction

 The paper is organized as follows.
-In section \ref{sec:1}, we briefly review twistor geometry and the Penrose-Ward transform as a preparation for the later sections.
-Moving to section \ref{sec:2}, we warm up by scrutinizing the inverse Penrose transform for SDYM and $\Ncal=4$ SDYM.
-Then, we study the twistor construction of (super) Yang-Mills.
-Although most of the material in section \ref{sec:2} is standard in twistor theory, the inverse map from spacetime to twistor space for interacting theories is what we want to explore with the hope that it can bring new insight when constructing twistor actions of more complicated theories.
-Section \ref{sec:3} is devoted to the study of HS-SDYM and HS-YM starting with a brief review on a free scalar field and higher spin fields.
+In section \ref{sec:1}, we first review twistor geometry and the Penrose transform in preparation for the later sections.
+Moving to section \ref{sec:2}, we warm up by scrutinizing the inverse Penrose transform for SDYM.
+Then, we study the twistor construction of the full Yang-Mills.
+Although most of the material in section \ref{sec:2} is standard in twistor theory, the inverse map from spacetime to twistor space for interacting theories is what we want to explore with the hope that it can bring new insight when constructing twistor actions of more complicated cases.
+In section \ref{sec:3}, we show how one can construct the twistor actions for free scalar and higher-spin fields.
+These fields are indispensable in the spectrum of generic higher spin theories.
+Section \ref{sec:4} is devoted to the twistor constructions of HS-SDYM and HS-YM.
 We conclude with a discussion in section \ref{conclusion}.